Olympia, WA Real Estate and Homes for Sale

 I offer a plan with clear path to put experienced and first time home buyers and sellers together using aggressive market exposure, consistent communication and my experience as an “in demand” real estate agent.
 My goal is to provide the best resources available to assist you in finding homes for sale in Olympia and the Fort Lewis-McChord AFB area.
 Use our real estate home search tools to search for real estate listings, visit the buyer and seller toolboxes to learn more about buying or selling a home, or request a Market Snapshot made up of real time MLS sales and market data.

 Buying a home or relocating to Olympia Washington?

 Whether you are relocating to the Olympia area, or are a lifelong resident…First time home buyer, or experienced investor, We have the experience to fulfill your needs.
 The following resources are at your disposal in the belief that the right tools and education always result in a better experience.
 Make sure to visit the Buyers Page for first hand accounts and personal experiences of myself and our past customers.

-• If you are relocating to the area, we offer a huge amount of local information, as well as information about JBLM at the Lewis-McChord Real Estate Guide.
-If you would like a relocation packet, you can Request a Relocation Packet to be sent to you via US Mail by clicking here.
+If you are relocating to the area, we offer a huge amount of local information, as well as information about JBLM at the Lewis-McChord Real Estate Guide.
+If you would like a relocation packet.

 Feedback from my customers: